27 Best Things To Do in Budapest

 Budapest Central Market| ©BriYYZ

 When visiting a city, there are always those who prefer shopping and those who are more inclined to go sightseeing or enjoy the gastronomy (guilty).
 The plan to visit the Central Market is ideal for both types of traveller because it is a point of interest in itself.
-It's not your typical tourist market, although you'll also find souvenir stalls; it's more of a meeting point for all the city's humble traders, whether they sell fabrics, prepared food, fruit, juices or handicrafts.
+This is not your typical tourist market, although you will also find souvenir stalls; it is more of a meeting point for all the humble traders of the city whether they sell fabrics, prepared food, fruit, juices or handicrafts.

 14. Visit the City Park